Sickle from the main trail (South side).

 Follow the approach to the Cathedral Spires, but turn left off the trail instead of right.
 You will want to hike until the trail flattens out for about 100 yards and then wander over to your left.
 The 5.3 route on Sickle starts on the Northeast side, so you have to walk around the back of the Picket Fence to get to the base.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sickle:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sickle:

 Featured Route For Sickle